Henry Vaca

 Henry Vaca Urquiza (born 27 January 1998) is a Bolivian professional footballer who plays as an attacking midfielder for Oriente Petrolero.

 Career

 Vaca made his professional debut with The Strongest in 2016.
 In 2019, he was loaned to Universitario.
 In 2020, he joined Atlético Goianiense also on loan.

+On 25 June 2023 signed for the Israeli Premier League club Maccabi Bnei Reineh.

 International career

 On 10 September 2018, Vaca made his debut for the Bolivia national football team starting in a friendly against Saudi Arabia.
+He scored his first goal for the national team in November 2023, during a 2–0 home win for Bolivia against Peru in a CONMEBOL 2026 FIFA World Cup qualification match.